NOTE: This article applies to US Helcim merchants only

 Automatic Routing Change

 If you’re a US Helcim merchant, you might have noticed that for recent debit transactions, your customers may not have been prompted to select whether to process their debit card through the debit network or through the credit network.
-That’s because starting at the end of March 2019, Helcim’s partner bank Elavon had issued a software update so that when terminals detect a debit card, the terminal will auto-select the debit network.
+That’s because starting at the end of March 2019, Helcim’s partner bank Elavon had issued a software update so that when card readers detect a debit card, they will auto-select the debit network.
 Processing US debit card transactions on the debit network will save your business money because the debit interchange rate is lower than the credit network interchange rates.

 This change is not only advantageous due to the lower debit interchange rates, but effectively forcing the transaction to be processed on the debit network also helps protect your business from fraudulent transactions because customers will be required to validate their identity with their PIN, which is far more secure.